BRGM/ComPASS/docs/wells.rst

 -------------------------

-Connections can be defined between wells so that the well head information from a given well is made available to another one (whatever the procs that manage the wells).
+Connections can be defined between wells so that the well head information from a given well is made available to another one (whatever the procs that manage the wells when running in parallel).

-To connect two wells you give a sequence (list, array...) of pairs `(source, target)` using the `simulation.add_well_connections` function.
+To connect two wells you give a sequence (list, array...) of pairs `(source, target)` using the
+:func:`simulation.add_well_connections <ComPASS.wells.connections.add_well_connections>` function.

 Then the well head information (`molar_flowrate`, `energy_flowrate`, `pressure`, `temperature`) is made available using the source well id with `simulation.well_connections[source_well_id]`.